Average Settlement For Broken Bone in Car Accident in North Carolina

 Filing the Claim

-Once you have enough evidence, your attorney will file a claim with the at-fault party’s insurance company.
+Once you have enough evidence, your broken bone settlement lawyer will file a claim with the at-fault party’s insurance company.
 This claim will outline your injuries, expenses, and the compensation you are seeking.
 The insurance company will review the claim and negotiations will begin.
 In many cases, a settlement is reached during this phase and the case will not go to trial.
 But if the insurance company disputes liability or the amount of compensation, the case may go to court.

 Negotiation and Settlement